 Continue reading or call us at 303-984-4883

-There are 2 basic types of Regulation D Offerings that can be structured; an “equity” offering where the company is selling partial ownership in the company (via the sale of stock or a membership unit) to raise capital – or a “debt” offering where the company raises debt financing by selling a note instrument to investors with a set annual rate of return and a maturity date that dictates when the funds will be paid back to investors in full.
+Structure for an offering is fully dependent on the company’s business and planned operations - thus the following is just a general overview of basic investment structure options for an offering.
+There are two basic types of Regulation D Offerings that can be structured; an “equity” offering where the company is selling ownership in the company (via the sale of stock or an LLC membership unit for example) to raise capital – or a “debt” offering where the company raises debt financing by selling a note or bond instrument to investors with a set annual rate of return and a maturity date that dictates when the funds will be paid back to investors in full.

 A key aspect of a successful private placement offering is the structure employed in the offering.
 Often overlooked, this is a major part of a successful placement and proper structure is critical to the success of the offering.
 Your company may have a compelling opportunity, but if you do not employ the appropriate structure for the investment transaction the company could easily have an unsuccessful capital raise.

 At any given time our firm has a substantial number of clients on the market raising private capital from investors.
 We are intrinsically involved in the execution of our clients’ offerings and are highly knowledgeable regarding the type and form of transaction structure investors find appealing.

 There are a substantial number of variables involved in the proper structuring of an investment transaction and private offering of securities.
 The expertise of our staff in the proper structure and execution of private placement offerings is a significant advantage for our clients.